is8ac/network-gen/README.md

 can be edited to names of your data files.

 ### Directional
-By default, igraphs `directed=TRUE`.
+By default, igraphs sets `directed=TRUE`.
-This means that edges are considered to show one way relationships.
+This means that edges are considered to show one-way relationships.
 If you wish to show bidirectional relationships, set `directed=FALSE`

 # Examples